ulrikpedersen/automatic-carnival/doc/migration/to-9.4/extract-as.rst

 ==============

-Extracting data to bytes and strings has been disabled for attributes of type :class:`~tango.CmdArgType.DevString` because concatening the data from all the strings is not clearly defined.
+Extracting data to bytes and strings has been disabled for attributes of type :class:`~tango.CmdArgType.DevString` because concatenating the data from all the strings is not clearly defined.
 E.g., should null termination characters be included for each item?
 This may be re-enabled in future, once the solution becomes clear.